aserron/collab-git-best-practices/docs/git-hooks-guide.md

 ## Introduction

 Git hooks are scripts that Git executes before or after events such as commit, push, and receive.
-They allow you to automate and enforce development workflows, ensuring code quality and consistency.
+They are a built-in feature of Git that allows you to automate tasks and enforce policies in your Git workflow.

+## Branching Strategy

+Our repository follows a structured branching strategy to maintain code quality and streamline the development process:

+### Main Branches
+- `main`: Production-ready code, used for releases only
+- `dev`: Main development branch, integration point for features

+### Branch Types and Workflow
+1. **Feature Branches**
+   - Branch from: `dev`
+   - Naming: `feature/issue-number-description`
+   - Purpose: New features, enhancements
+   - Merge back to: `dev`

+2. **Bugfix Branches**
+   - Branch from: `dev`
+   - Naming: `bugfix/issue-number-description`
+   - Purpose: Bug fixes
+   - Merge back to: `dev`

+3. **Release Branches**
+   - Branch from: `dev`
+   - Naming: `release/vX.Y.Z`
+   - Purpose: Version preparation
+   - Merge to: `main` and `dev`

+### Branch Protection Rules
+- `main` branch:
+  - Requires pull request reviews
+  - No direct pushes
+  - Must be up to date before merging
+- `dev` branch:
+  - Requires pull request reviews
+  - No direct pushes
+  - Must pass CI checks

+### Workflow Example
+1. Create feature branch from `dev`
+2. Develop and commit changes
+3. Push to remote and create pull request to `dev`
+4. After review and CI checks, merge to `dev`
+5. When ready for release, create release branch from `dev`
+6. After testing, merge release branch to `main` and back to `dev`

 ### Hook Location
 Hooks are stored in the `.git-hooks` directory and are automatically installed when cloning the repository.